Origins and origin groups in Azure Front Door

 Add an origin if you haven't done so, or edit an existing one.

 Set the origin host header field to a custom value or leave it blank.
-The hostname for the incoming request will be used as the host header value.
+The hostname for the incoming request gets used as the host header value.

 An origin group in Azure Front Door refers to a set of origins that receives similar traffic for their application.
 You can define the origin group as a logical grouping of your application instances across the world that receives the same traffic and responds with an expected behavior.
 These origins can be deployed across different regions or within the same region.
 All origins can be deployed in an Active/Active or Active/Passive configuration.

-An origin group defines how origins should be evaluated by health probes.
+An origin group defines how origins get evaluated by health probes.
 It also defines the load balancing method between them.

 Azure Front Door sends periodic HTTP/HTTPS probe requests to each of your configured origins.
 Probe requests determine the proximity and health of each origin to load balance your end-user requests.
 Health probe settings for an origin group define how we poll the health status of app backends.
 The following settings are available for load-balancing configuration: